GMSoudersJr/random-name-picker/README.md

 #### Installation
 To run a version locally on your own machine

-make a directory and clone the repository into it
+make a directory and change into it:

-`mkdir <dirName>`
+`mkdir <dirName> && cd <dirName>`

-go into that directory

-`cd <dirName>`

-clone the repository there
+clone the repository there:

 `git clone git@github.com:GMSoudersJr/random-name-picker.git`

-run this command to install all dependencies
+run this command to install all dependencies:

 `npm install`

-run this command to run a dev server:
+run this command to run a development server:

 `npm run dev`